-Idealised Views Of Color
+Idealized Views of Color

 If you are painting trees for example, there is a preconceived idea that trees must be green.
 But that is of course not the case.
-If you are not careful and do not observe the tree for what it actually is, then you may be drawn towards adding more green than is necessary based on your idealised view of what the tree is supposed to look like.
+If you are not careful and do not observe the tree for what it actually is, then you may be drawn towards adding more green than is necessary based on your idealized view of what the tree is supposed to look like.

 It is therefore important to paint what you see, not what you think.

-Learning Color Theory As An Artist
+Learning Color Theory as an Artist

 Color theory can be incredibly complex, however for artists you only need to understand the general fundamentals of color theory.
 The best way to learn color theory is to purchase a color wheel or better yet, make your own using your own paints.

-Another technique for learning color theory is to mix your own value charts of the twelve colors on the wheel (three primary, three secondary and six tertiary).
+Another technique for learning color theory is to mix your own value charts of the twelve colors on the wheel (three primaries, three secondary and six tertiary).
 You will end up with a range of different values of the same color.

 For the value chart, start with your base color, then work your way up in value by adding white (tints) and down by adding black (shades).